mtuciru/ConnectKit-Database/README.md

 -[x] MySQL (MariaDB) (sync/async)
 -[x] Sqlite3 (sync/async)

-By default, the DB connector package is not installed, extensions are specified for installation.
+By default, the DB connector package is not installed (exclude default sqlite), extensions are specified for installation.

 To install sync versions: